11 Best Places in Florida to Visit – A Resident’s List

 As you can see, Key West is far more than the “biggest party in the world” as one writer stated.
 The influences of the Calusa Indians, the Spanish and Caribbean immigrants are still evident today in the architecture, food and culture of Key West.

-To see more of the real Key West try visiting Fort Jefferson, the Key West Cemetery, the Museum of Art & History, Fort Zachary Taylor and much more detail in Key West and the Florida Keys.
+To see more of the real Key West, try visiting Fort Jefferson, the Key West Cemetery, the Museum of Art & History, Fort Zachary Taylor, and see much more detail in Key West and the Florida Keys.

-Key West is more than one of the best places in Florida to visit.
-This city must be on your bucket list of places in the United States to visit and one of top vacation spots in Florida for families.
+Key West is more than one of the top 3 best places in Florida to visit.
+This city must be on your bucket list of places in the United States to visit and one of the top vacation spots in Florida for families.

 Food $$$ Hotels $$$$ Attractions $$$